ideal-lab5/idn-docs/docs/guides_and_tutorials/parachains/runtime_integration/subscription_mgmt.md

 **Notes**

   * Pausing a subscription will cause it to skip pulses.
 Note that skipping pulses still consumes a small number of credits.
   * This is a "fire and forget" XCM call.
-See the [notes section](https://www.google.com/search?q=%23notes) for more details.

 #### Reactivate a Paused Subscription